redis/redis-doc/commands/bzpopmax.md

 It is the blocking version because it blocks the connection when there are no members to pop from any of the given sorted sets.
-A member with the highest score is popped from first sorted set that is non-empty, with the given keys being checked in the order that they are given.
+A member with the highest score is popped from the first sorted set that is non-empty, with the given keys being checked in the order that they are given.

-The `timeout` argument is interpreted as a double value specifying the maximum number of seconds to block.
-A timeout of zero can be used to block indefinitely.
+The _timeout_ argument is interpreted as a double value specifying the maximum number of seconds to block.
+A _timeout_ of zero can be used to block indefinitely.

 See the [BZPOPMIN documentation][cb] for the exact semantics, since `BZPOPMAX` is identical to `BZPOPMIN` with the only difference being that it pops members